-The immunoelectrophoresis-serum (IEP-serum) test is ordered to help diagnose an underlying health condition.
-Your doctor may order the test if abnormal results have been detected through other laboratory tests.
-The IEP-serum test may be ordered if you show symptoms of:
+The IEP-serum test is ordered to help diagnose an underlying health condition.
+Your doctor may order the test if they’ve found abnormal results through other laboratory tests.
+The IEP-serum test may also be ordered if you have the symptoms of:

 - a chronic infection

 - a protein-losing disease, such as inflammatory bowel disease or enteropathy (a disease of the intestines)

 The test can be used to rule out conditions such as leukemia and multiple myeloma.
 Symptoms of these disorders include: